privacyguides/privacyguides.org/docs/basics/multi-factor-authentication.en.md

 ## More Places to Set Up MFA

-Beyond just securing your website logins, multifactor authentication can be used to secure your local logins, SSH keys or even password databases as well.
+Beyond just securing your website logins, multi-factor authentication can be used to secure your local logins, SSH keys or even password databases as well.

 ### Windows